awsdocs/aws-cloud9-user-guide/doc_source/tutorial-lambda-create-function.md

    + Set up your environment with AWS access credentials\.
    + Create an execution rule for your Lambda functions\.

-   For more information, see [Prepare to Work with Lambda Functions](lambda-functions.md#lambda-functions-prepare)\.
+   For more information, see [Prepare to work with Lambda functions](lambda-functions.md#lambda-functions-prepare)\.

 1. With the IDE open from the previous step, set the AWS Region that you want to create the function in\.
 To do this, on the menu bar, choose **AWS Cloud9, Preferences**\.